Gaussian DP for Reporting Differential Privacy Guarantees in Machine Learning: Example Usage

 \section{Example Usage}

 In this section, we demonstrate how GDP can accurately represent privacy guarantees for key algorithms.

-\paragraph{DP-SGD} We empirically observe that the trade-off curve of DP-SGD with practical privacy parameters is close to Gaussian trade-off curve.
+\paragraph{DP-SGD} We empirically observe that the trade-off curve of DP-SGD (when using the add/remove neighbouring relation and exact Poisson subsampling) with practical privacy parameters is close to Gaussian trade-off curve.
 As an example, we use noise scale $\sigma = 9.4$, subsampling rate $p = 2^{14} / \num{50000}$, and $\num{2000}$ iterations, following the values used by \citet{de2022unlockinghighaccuracydifferentiallyprivate} to train a 40-layer Wide-ResNet to an accuracy of $81.4\%$ on CIFAR-10 under $(\varepsilon = 8, \delta = 10^{-5})$-DP.
 We observe in \cref{fig:de} that this algorithm is $\mu = 1.57$-GDP with regret $\approx 10^{-3}$, indicating that the $\mu = 1.57$-GDP guarantee captures the privacy properties of the algorithm almost perfectly.
 See \appref{app:plots} for more figures similar to this one.

 Furthermore, we reproduce Table 1 from \citet{de2022unlockinghighaccuracydifferentiallyprivate} in our \cref{tab:de_et_al}, and compare their presentation with a version using our proposed approach side-by-side.
 Crucially, all the privacy parameters $\mu$ are comparable across settings, unlike $\varepsilon$ values which are only comparable when $\delta$ is the same.